GENERAL MEETING: October 15, 2017

 These programs are basically for members as it’s one of the benefits of membership.
 But if you have a friend or family member that isn’t a member, bring they and have them get signed up as a member before the program.
 The $24 they spend on attending just one of our Focus and Fun Friday’s. will be money well spent.
 And along with just one program, they would also have access to future Fifth Friday programs, and all our other member benefits that make our membership dues come out to just about 6 ½ cents a day for all that we offer.

-Remember, bring food donations for the Food Bank and bring any empty ink or toner cartridges for our recycling program.
+Remember, bring food donations for the Food Bank, if you like, and bring any empty ink or toner cartridges, and old birthday/holiday/etc.. cards for our different recycling programs.

 The program for the July meeting was titled “Annual ECOTUC/LCCS Summer Picnic”.